convertigo/convertigo-doc/operating-guide/using-convertigo-administration-console/index.md

 If a project with the same name already exists, deployment updates the project on the server.

+{{site.data.alerts.note}}
+A <code>&lt;ProjectName&gt;.car</code> archive placed in the <code>projects</code> directory of the workspace is still deployed automatically at engine startup.
+Since Convertigo 8.4.4, a CAR archive found in this directory (or uploaded through the console) is removed after a successful deployment and kept when the deployment fails, so that it is not deployed again at the next restart.
+Deleting a project also removes the matching CAR archives of this directory, even when their filename carries a version.
+{{site.data.alerts.end}}

 #### Importing a project from URL

 ##### To import a project from a remote URL